runekaagaard/django-hypergen/examples/coredocs/LIVEVIEW.rst

             template(1)

     def template(n):
-        p("The number is", n, sep=" ", end="") button("Increment", id="increment-it", onclick=callback(increment, n))
+        p("The number is", n)
+        button("Increment", id="increment-it", onclick=callback(increment, n))

-    @action(path="increment", perm=NO_PERM_REQUIRED, target_id="content")
+    @action(path="increment/", perm=NO_PERM_REQUIRED, target_id="content")
     def increment(request, n):
         template(n + 1)

 Both liveviews and actions automatically collects HTML and outputs it to the page.
 The difference being that actions only renders the inner content of the page.
 We tell the action into which DOM *id* to render it's output with the ``target_id`` keyword argument.
+A common pattern is to have the liveview it's actions share a common inner template.

 Autourls
 ========